An0nDev/HTStack/docs/GETTING_STARTED.md

+### WARNING: This documentation is outdated!
+Some changes have been made to the internals of how an architecture works, and code samples may be partially broken.

 ## Getting Started with HTStack
 DISCLAIMER: This document is a work-in-progress.
 Open an issue if you think something is missing or needs clarification.
 Thanks!